etrent17/film-library/README.md

 Review your code for any redundancies, inefficiencies, or code smells.
 Refactor the code to improve readability, maintainability, and performance.
 Optimize any bottlenecks or areas that can be improved.

-### Documentation:

-Provide documentation for the classes, methods, and important code sections.
-Include comments explaining the purpose, inputs, and outputs of the functions.
-Write a user guide or README file to help others understand and use your film library.
-Remember to follow good programming practices, such as using meaningful variable and method names, following coding conventions, and organizing your code into logical modules or namespaces.